Azure VNet Route Selection

 How to check routes in a route table in Azure?

 An administrator needs a powered-on VM, which has a network interface in the subnet that has the route table associated with it.
-Navigate to network interface settings page and select the Effective Routes menu.
+Navigate to network interface settings page and select Effective Routes menu.

 What are the steps of the best route selection process in Azure.
 Assume that VNet and its peers have unique address spaces, that doesn’t overlap with any other routes?